 On our bee phenology mural, you can follow the lives of four bees as they emerge, reproduce, and forage on flowers throughout the summer.
 Don’t forget to push the buttons.
 Each bee’s path through the seasons lights up with a string of animated LED lights!

 Most of our native bees are hard-working single mothers.
 Except for the colonial bumble bees, they build their nests and gather food for their young all by themselves.!
 But we’ve also built a bumble bee colony big enough to make you feel like a queen!
 Make every bee feel like a queen when you include native flowers and other components to transform a yard into an excellent habitat for bees.

-Thank you to all the volunteers who helped make this exhibit come to life, and to Rob Douglas from Midwest Taxidermy Traders for creating the seasonal dioramas.
+Thank you to all the volunteer “worker bees” who helped make this exhibit bloom to life!